 What skills are necessary for working with people with special needs?

 While there are many different jobs you can have working with people with special needs, there are some core skills and qualities that successful

 people in all of those careers have in common.

 People with special needs often do, learn and communicate things in different ways than you may be used to.
 As a person working with special needs, you need to have a high level of patience.
 Your job may be frustrating at times, but it can be rewarding, too.

 Some individuals with special needs may also have medical needs that you need to be prepared to handle if an incident occurs.
 Having first aid training – and, often, CPR as well, is advisable if you're working in this field.

 People with special needs often approach things differently than people who fall under the norm, which can lead to a lot of innovative thinking and out-of-the-box ideas.
 You need to have an open mind and be willing to think creatively.

 Having training in therapy is helpful, even if you're not a therapist.
-Therapists learn compassion, sensitivity and empathy, as well as different approaches to talking to people that instigate productive communication and dialogue.
+Therapists learn compassion, sensitivity and empathy, as well as different approaches to talking to people that instigate productive